Naykoh/repo-projet-bd/README.md

 ├── notebooks          <- Jupyter notebooks.
 │
 │
+├── project_report     <- Report of the project
+│
+│
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │